-My 8 month baby has had the typical cold for about a week, runny nose and flemmy cough.
+My 8-month-old baby has had a typical cold for about a week, runny nose and flemmy cough.
 He got better for about 2 days and now seems to have it again.
-This time he coughs a lot at night to the point where he wakes up and can't sleep.
+This time he coughs a lot at night to the point where he wakes up and can’t sleep.

 Baby Help Line: